AmerAsian

-AmerAsian is a 2009 feature length college relationship drama was initially completed, but re-entered post-production in January 2009 for additional shooting.
-Directed by Roger Lim, it is the first AmerAsian film of a trilogy and stars Lim as Eric Young (who takes on the identity of unknown Jimmy Lee) and Evlin Lake as Monica Donovan (Eric's potential love interest).
+AmerAsian is a 2009 feature length college relationship drama initially completed, but re-entered post-production in January 2009 for additional shooting.
+Directed by Roger Lim, it was intended as to be the first film of a trilogy that was never produced.
+It stars Lim as Eric Young (who takes on the identity of unknown Jimmy Lee) and Evlin Lake as Monica Donovan (Eric's potential love interest).
 It also introduces Bobby Dodge as Coach Donovan (Monica's dad and Eric's baseball coach), Shannon Gayle as Kimberly (Monica's best friend), Andrew Plummer as Sean (the catalyst who finds Eric's new identity), and Jason Lombard as Daryl Walker (the team's standout player).

 Plot

 The story, set in 2000, begins when Eric Young, stagnant and lifeless since his father's death, is coerced by his best friend, Sean, to borrow an identity and take back a forgone year of baseball eligibility.
 Once in class, Eric immediately connects with Monica, the charming, All-American daughter of his coach, Coach Donovan.
 Although Eric works harder than anyone to earn playing time, the jealous Donovan permanently relegates him to the bench.
 Due to his own hidden motives, Sean warns Eric to steer clear of Monica and to focus strictly on baseball.
 But when Eric turns the other ear, he finds the closer he grows to Monica, the darker the secrets that surface from her abusive past.
 Eric is ultimately forced to the weigh the challenges of his own mental well-being against the psychological pain which causes Monica to spiral out of control.